-- Fundamentals of Information Systems (20 credits)
+- Fundamentals of Information Systems

-- Computing & Society (20 credits)
+- Technology & Society

-- Computational Thinking (20 credits)
+- Computational Thinking

-- Law & Digital Security (20 credits)
+- Law & Digital Security

-- Systems Analysis & Design (20 credits)
+- Information Systems Analysis & Design

-- Digital Business (20 credits)
+- Digital Business

 Optional modules (select one):

-- Multimedia & Interaction (20 credits)
+- Multimedia & Interaction

-- Technology Project Management (20 credits)
+- Technology Project Management

-- Business Information Systems Dissertation Project (40 credits) OR Enterprise Project
+- Development Project (40 credits)

 Optional modules (select one):

-- Industrial Work Experience (20 credits)
+- Industrial Work Experience

 Learning & Teaching

-A student-centred approach to learning and teaching is encouraged and developed through the use of a broad range of teaching strategies, including: lectures, tutorials, seminars, technical labs, reflective blogs, individual and group projects, further enhanced by real world case studies and guest lectures from industry experts and supported by our Moodle virtual learning environment.
+A student-centred approach to learning and teaching is encouraged through the use of a broad range of teaching strategies, such as technical labs and individual and group projects.
+This is further enhanced by real world case studies and guest talks from industry experts, and supported by Teams and Moodle, our virtual learning environments.

-Due to the nature of the programme, practical labs and workshops are key to developing students’ technical understanding and abilities, underpinned by solid theoretical foundations.
-Students are expected to further develop their knowledge and understanding through directed self-study and independent learning time -- in additional to the timetabled delivery -- so as to develop a professional portfolio of project work as they move into graduate employment, for example through blogging and on GitHub.
+Due to the nature of the programme, online and campus-based practical workshops are key to developing students’ technical understanding and abilities, underpinned by solid theoretical foundations.
+Students are expected to further develop their knowledge and understanding through directed self-study and independent learning time - in additional to the timetabled delivery - so as to develop a professional portfolio of project work and software artefacts as they move into graduate employment.

 Employability & Careers